-Both Ma and Greene love this extremely pigmented shadow that, according to Greene, has an insane amount of sparkle.
+Both Ma and Greene love this extremely pigmented shadow.
 So just why is this glittery shadow better than others?
-Because it is "easy to use, not messy at all, and comes in many shades complementing different skin tones and eye colors," says Ma.
+"It's easy to use, not messy at all, and comes in many shades complementing different skin tones and eye colors," says Ma.

-Ma recommends using this palette for a "sassy smoky eye look."
-After you have created your charcoal-lined eye, Ma recommends dabbing on the silver glitter "all over the eyelids or around the inner eye corners" with your fingertip.
+Ma recommends using this palette for a sassy smoky eye look.
+After you've created your charcoal-lined eye, Ma recommends dabbing silver glitter all over the eyelids or around the inner eye corners with your fingertip.

 Want more glittery makeup inspiration?
 Check out this story on how to pull off glitter eye makeup like a French girl.